vega/altair/doc/user_guide/large_datasets.rst

 .. code-block:: none

     MaxRowsError: The number of rows in your dataset is greater than the maximum allowed (5000).

+    Try enabling the VegaFusion data transformer which raises this limit by pre-evaluating data transformations in Python.
+        >> import altair as alt
+        >> alt.data_transformers.enable("vegafusion")

+    Or, see https://altair-viz.github.io/user_guide/large_datasets.html for additional information
-For information on how to plot larger datasets in Altair, see the documentation.
+    on how to plot large datasets.

 This is not because Altair cannot handle larger datasets, but it is because it is important for the user to think carefully about how large datasets are handled.
 The following sections describe various considerations as well as approaches to deal with large datasets.

-If you are certain you would like to embed your full dataset within the visualization specification, you can disable the ``MaxRows`` check::
+If you are certain you would like to embed your full untransformed dataset within the visualization specification, you can disable the ``MaxRows`` check::

     alt.data_transformers.disable_max_rows()